[Rev. 5/2/2022 8:34:52 AM--2021]

 (c) Revoke the designation of any servicing facility if the Commissioner finds claims are being acted upon unsatisfactorily.

-(d) Request the Association to perform any acts specified in paragraph (g) of subsection 2 of NRS 687A.060.
+(d) Request the Association to perform any acts specified in paragraph (i) of subsection 2 of NRS 687A.060.

-(a) If the aggregate net worth of the insured and any affiliate of the insured, as determined on a consolidated basis, is more than $25,000,000 on December 31 of the year immediately preceding the date the insurer becomes an insolvent insurer; or
+(1) If the aggregate net worth of the insured and any affiliate of the insured, as determined on a consolidated basis, is more than $10,000,000 on December 31 of the year immediately preceding the date the insurer becomes an insolvent insurer; or

-3. The receiver, liquidator or statutory successor of an insolvent insurer is bound by any settlements of covered claims by the Association or a similar organization in another state.
+3. The Association and any association similar to the Association in another state must be recognized as claimants in the liquidation of an insolvent insurer for any amounts paid by them on obligations relating to covered claims as determined under this chapter or similar laws in other states and must receive dividends and any other distributions at the priority set forth in the final order of liquidation.
+The receiver, liquidator or statutory successor of an insolvent insurer is bound by determinations of eligibility of covered claims under this chapter and by any settlements of covered claims by the Association or a similar organization in another state.
 The court having jurisdiction shall grant those claims priority equal to that to which the claimant would have been entitled in the absence of this chapter against the assets of the insolvent insurer.
 The expenses of the Association or similar organization in handling claims must be accorded the same priority as the liquidator’s expenses.

 4. The Association shall periodically file with the receiver or liquidator of the insolvent insurer statements of the covered claims paid by the Association and estimates of anticipated claims on the Association, which statements shall preserve the rights of the Association against the assets of the insolvent insurer.